-Written in 1930, this song of heartbreak, yearning and devotion is considered an essential part of the standard repertoire by jazz musicians, and is a favourite of singers and instrumentalists alike.
+Written in 1930, this tale of heartbreak, yearning and devotion is considered an essential jazz standard by musicians, and is a favourite song of singers and instrumentalists alike.

 The composer, Johnny Green, wrote various other songs that have become jazz standards, including ‘Out of Nowhere’ and ‘I Cover The Waterfront’.